All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Muscle mass: Body composition testing reveals whether lean mass preservation strategies have been effective.

-• Psychological wellbeing: The emotional journey of a 30+ pound loss over a year deserves attention and support.
+• Psychological wellbeing: The emotional process of a 30+ pound loss over a year deserves attention and support.

 Strategies for Year Two and Beyond

-• Comprehensive annual health assessment.
+• thorough annual health assessment.
 Full metabolic panel, lipids, CBC, vitamins, minerals, thyroid, and body composition.

 • Exercise evolution.
 Focus on strength, endurance, and functional fitness.
 Your body is capable of much more than when you started.

-• Nutritional optimization.
+• Nutritional improvement.
 Work with a dietitian to build sustainable eating patterns for your new body weight.

 • Maintenance dose discussion.
 Explore whether a lower dose can maintain your results.